michelezedda/infinityCounter/README.md

 ## How To Use

-Using my simple counter is easy and intuitive.
+Using this simple counter is easy and intuitive.
 Follow these steps to get started:

 ```bash
 # Incrementing: